What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 BUSINESS CARDS

-If you are wanting to do music as a business always have business cards in your case.
-This way when someone comes up and asks you to do a gig after they’ve seen you play you look professional and are ready to book your next gig.
+If you want to do music as a business, always have business cards in your case.
+This way, when someone comes up and asks you to do a gig after they've seen you play, you look professional and are ready to book your next gig.

 WRAP UP